jingjingl18/openai-cs-agents-demo/README.md

 This repository contains a demo of a Customer Service Agent interface built on top of the [OpenAI Agents SDK](https://openai.github.io/openai-agents-python/).
 It is composed of two parts:

-1. A python backend (chat-demo) that handles the agent orchestration logic, implementing the Agents SDK
+1. A python backend that handles the agent orchestration logic, implementing the Agents SDK

 2. A Next.js UI allowing the visualization of the agent orchestration process and providing a chat interface.